 We start with AdaEdge online mode, where we have a clear target compression ratio derived from the ingestion data rate and network bandwidth.
 AdaEdge adaptively chooses the optimal compression for a given workload target.
 The compression process fetches the segments from the uncompressed buffer and applies compression based on the MAB component estimation.
-Figure 5.8 shows the machine learning accuracy loss across different target compression ratio.
-The horizontal axis is the target compression ratio derived by system constraints, and the vertical axis show the corresponding relative accuracy loss.
+Figure 5.14 shows the machine learning accuracy loss across different target compression ratio.
+The horizontal axis is the target compression ratio derived by system constraints, and the vertical axis shows the corresponding relative accuracy loss.
 The smaller the task accuracy loss is, the better compression it is on this given dataset.
 The MAB line is the compression selection component used by AdaEdge.
 We also show the lossless compression performance with solid lines and lossy baselines with dash lines.
+For lossy compression baselines, PAA, PLA, and FFT can handle any target compression ratio between 1.0 and 0, while BUFF-lossy does not support a compression ratio below 0.125 on the CBF dataset.
 Lossless compression has no accuracy loss for any workload, so they always get 0 for accuracy loss.
 We show negative values for different lossless compression for an easily readable layout.
 AdaEdge uses optimal lossless compression when possible and falls back to lossy compression otherwise.
-From Figure 5.8, MAB based compression selection always selects the optimal compression for each target compression ratio.
+From Figure 5.14, MAB based compression selection always selects the optimal compression for each target compression ratio.
 It selects BUFF-lossy for compression range above 0.125 and choose either PAA or FFT for other compression ratio range.
 The variation on the MAB line comes from the exploration cost of MAB, in which sub-optimal action is taken, thus inflating the accuracy loss.